aws-samples/aws-modernization-with-dynatrace/content/15_workshop_setup/40_workshop_setup.md

     * At startup, it installs Docker and the EZ travel application
     * At startup, it installed the OneAgent for your Dynatrace tenant
 * Add EC2 instance named: **YOUR_LAST_NAME-workshop-ez-docker** with a new security group named **security_group_workshop-ez-docker**
-    * At startup, it installs Docker and the EZ travel application using the Docker-Compose implmentation
+    * At startup, it installs Docker and the EZ travel application using the Docker-Compose implementation
     * At startup, it installed the OneAgent for your Dynatrace tenant

 3 .
 Configure Dynatrace using the Dynatrace API